Efficient Bayer-Domain Video Computer Vision with Fast Motion Estimation and Learned Perception Residual

-Video data is characterized by significant temporal redundancy across frames.
-Although standard video codecs like H.264 and H.265 leverage motion estimation to reduce this redundancy, their direct application to computer vision pipelines is problematic for two primary reasons.
-First, video codecs are fundamentally designed for compression efficiency and perceptual quality, not CV-based analysis.
-Their block-matching approach can utilize small block sizes (e.g., 4×4 pixels) to maximize compression ratios.
-This fine-grained partitioning often yields motion vectors that do not accurately represent the matching of results, thereby degrading the performance of downstream vision tasks.
-Second, the encoding process in these codecs involves complex and inherently sequential operations, such as test zone algorithm and the management of coding tree units.
-These algorithms are typically designed for CPU execution and are not well-suited for video computer vision with modern GPUs.
+As discussed earlier, motion estimation (ME) is a key component of our overall framework.
+However, existing ME approaches—either by directly invoking video codec tools or by applying deep optical flow models—fail to satisfy real-time requirements due to their algorithmic complexity and limited execution efficiency.
+Codec-derived motion vectors involve substantial and unnecessary overhead, such as coding-tree traversal and test-zone evaluation, and are typically executed serially on CPUs, resulting in low throughput.
+Optical-flow–based methods, on the other hand, rely on deep neural networks and remain computationally expensive even when accelerated on GPUs.

-To balance motion estimation efficiency and accuracy, while simultaneously taking advantage of the parallel architecture of GPUs for video computer vision, we propose the Fast Motion Estimation for Video Computer Vision (FME).
-FME is comprised of three core components: a coarse-to-fine block matching, a hierarchical block partitioning, and an energy-based matching criterion.
+To overcome these limitations, we design a lightweight, fully GPU-executable motion estimation algorithm composed of three components: a pyramid block structure, a parallel coarse-to-fine block matching scheme, and an efficient matching criterion.

+\textbf{Pyramid Block Structure.} To achieve accurate perception propagation, the ME module must reliably match blocks with similar visual structures.
+While pixel-level similarity often correlates with feature-level similarity, this assumption holds more consistently when blocks contain sufficient contextual information—i.e., when using larger block sizes.
+Conversely, smaller blocks are necessary to capture fine-grained motion.
+We therefore adopt a pyramid block architecture that integrates both advantages.
+Large-block matching is first performed to provide robust global alignment, followed by progressively smaller blocks to refine local correspondence.
+Unlike traditional motion estimation designed for compression—where minimal block sizes of 4 or 8 pixels are used—our approach employs larger minimum block sizes (16 or 32 pixels) to ensure a better balance between computational efficiency and matching accuracy.

+It is important to note that our block pyramid differs fundamentally from conventional resolution pyramids.
+Resolution pyramids downsample feature maps to enlarge the search range, but this downsampling weakens pixel-level constraints and often leads to inaccurate alignment.
+In contrast, our block pyramid preserves full-resolution content while varying only the block size, thereby maintaining strong pixel–feature consistency across scales.

-The coarse-to-fine block matching method is designed to balance computational load with search accuracy by operating in three distinct stages: coarse, intermediate, and fine search.
-The process starts with a coarse search employing a large search range and step size to quickly identify the general motion area.
-The subsequent intermediate and fine searches progressively narrow the search range and decrease the step size to precisely locate the best match.
+\textbf{Parallel Coarse-to-fine Block Matching.} To balance accuracy and speed, block matching is performed through three stages: coarse, intermediate, and fine.
+The coarse stage uses a large search range and step size to rapidly identify candidate motion regions; subsequent stages progressively narrow both to refine the estimate.